azegas/iamjunior-home-service/frontend/README.md

 -   [ ] pagination (100 businesses)
 -   [ ] absolute paths instead of ../../
 -   [ ] dark mode - https://usehooks-ts.com/react-hook/use-dark-mode
+-   [ ] make favorites to be stored in the db(different for each user), not in local storage

 ## Actual project requirements